snmoore/doodles-cpp/README.md

 ## atoi
 Convert a string to an integer

+## count_bits
+Count the number of bits set in a 32-bit word

 ## diamond
 Print a diamond for a character between A and Z